 Sign in to your Centrelink online account through myGov to start your claim.

-Select Make a claim on your homepage, then Get started from the Families category.
+Select Make a claim on your homepage, then Make a claim.
+Select Get started from the Families category.
 Select Apply for Family Assistance (including Paid Parental Leave) to claim for:

 - Family Tax Benefit which includes Newborn Upfront Payment and Newborn Supplement